The Importance of the Early Years:

 Learning the names of the alphabet. - recognizing the names of the letters

 Once your child has mastered the sounds, he is ready for the next level.
 The third step is learning the names of the alphabet.
 Why it is the third step?
+It could be on any step but if the child is severely impaired, it is unnecessary during the early years of learning to read.
 We can start learning to read by just knowing the sounds…correctly, even without the knowledge of the names of the alphabet, because learning to read is not by knowing the letters but by sounds.
-The names of the letters are only useful in an advanced concept of literacy instruction; thus, teaching letter names is unnecessary during the early years of learning to read.
+The names of the letters are only useful in an advanced concept of literacy instruction.
 Furthermore, teaching the names and sounds of the alphabet must be taught separately for most children because it creates confusion.
-You should be very careful when teaching them and should correct your child if he is confused using them For example, ‘h’ is the name of the letter while the sound of the letter h is ‘ha’
+You should be very careful when teaching them and should correct your child if he is confused about using them.
+For example, ‘h’ is the name of the letter while the sound of the letter h is ‘ha’

-How helpful are the illustrations of the books in a literacy acquisition?
+How helpful are the illustrations of the books in literacy acquisition?

 to be continued...